saswataunlimited/spiral_matrix/README.md

 # spiral_matrix
-Code to access the elements a matrix in spiral order.
+Code to print and modify the elements a matrix in spiral order.